 The presiding member will moderate and participate actively in all committee deliberations, including the thesis proposal, progress reports, and thesis defense.
-The presiding member communicates findings of the committee formally to the student and copies that letter to the Dean.
+The presiding member communicates findings of the committee formally to the student and copies that letter to the Dean and Graduate School registrar.
 Such reports must be approved by the committee before transmittal.